 Boycott, Divestment and Sanctions: a movement fueled by hate

-19 Feb 2013 by Alan Naroditsky in Jewish Society, Latest Articles, Opinion, Politics
+19 Feb 2013 by Alan Naroditsky in Latest Articles, Life & Culture, Opinion

 In general, people who are misinformed about the facts of the Israeli-Palestinian conflict tend to assume that peace is entirely in the hands of the Israelis, and that Israel is maliciously preventing a peaceful agreement by refusing to surrender a chunk of sovereign land to the Palestinians.
 It is also possible that such people are utopian idealists, convinced that a magnificent age of peaceful coexistence will dawn upon the Middle East as soon as Israel yields to the Palestinian demands.
 They believe that the rockets will stop, the suicide bombings will cease, and the incessant brainwashing of Palestinian children into passionate hatred for Jews will come to a screeching halt.
 If only we lived in such a world…